 The threat of using AI is a hot topic, but we rarely think about the consequences of not using AI at all.
 It may be an even worse outcome for society as discussed in a recent CNBC article.
-Driven by the Sustainable Development Goals (SDGs)set forth by the United Nations, we decided to delve into AI’s role in achieving these global goals and fostering social good.
+Driven by the Sustainable Development Goals (SDGs) set forth by the United Nations, we decided to delve into AI’s role in achieving these global goals and fostering social good.
 This article focuses on two crucial SDGs: Good Health & Well-being and Reducing Inequality.

 Good Health and Well-being

-AI’s potential in healthcare is vast, ranging from treatment development to preventive screening, making healthcare the industry that benefits the most from AI:
+AI’s potential in healthcare is indeed vast, ranging from treatment development to preventive screening, making healthcare the industry that benefits the most from AI:

 AI in Protein Research